-The main difference between those two lies in the core definition of their nature.
+The main difference between those two is the core definition of their nature.
 Spree is an e-commerce platform, whereas Shopify is an eCommerce solution.
-In other words, your Shopify store is created, hosted and managed by the solution itself.
+In other words, your Shopify store is created, hosted, and managed by the solution itself.
 Instead, with Spree Commerce, you’re the sole owner and manager of your eCommerce store.
 Do you feel the difference?
 Read on to find out more.

-The statistics below represent the current position (February 2019) for the both options:
+The statistics below represent the current position (February 2019) for both options: